AI: the next frontier in dubbing?

-IA: These 2 letters are starting to scare To many of the people who are part of the dubbing community.
-Will automatic learning and a threat or support for dubbing professionals?
+IA: these 2 letters are starting to scare to many of the people who are part of the dubbing community.
+Will machine learning and AI be a threat or support for voice-over professionals?

 In this forum, we will talk about what AI is currently capable of achieving in terms of reproduction of voices and nuances, and we will see what this means not only for the voice actors, but for the entire dubbing industry.